dataiku/dss-plugin-tesseract-ocr/README.md

 ![](resource/img-doc/doc-notebook-image-viz.png)

-You can also look at the extracted text before and after image processing using the function `display_images_before_after` defined in the notebook:
+You can also look at the extracted text before and after image processing using the function `text_extraction_before_after` defined in the notebook:

 ![](resource/img-doc/doc-notebook-extracted-text-viz.png)